zkemail/archive.prove.email/README.md

 curl "https://archive.prove.email/api/domains/ethereum.org" | python -m json.tool
 ```

 <a name="mailbox_scraper"></a>

-# Extracting domains and selectors from exported mailboxes
+## Extract domains and selectors from an exported mailbox

 The scraper tools (`util/mbox_scraper.py` and `util/pst_scraper.py`) allow for extacting domains and selectors
 from the messages in an email account from any provider, by scraping a file that is exported from the mail account.

-## Usage:

 ### 1. Export email messages